19 Best SaaS Marketing Strategies for 2023

 - Make use of a multi-channel approach to reach your target accounts

-Here are 4 avenues to leverage for testimonials & customer reviews:
+Here are four avenues to leverage for testimonials & customer reviews:

 Review Websites

-People want unbiased reviews.
-A reason why they hop on to SaaS review sites such as G2, Capterra, and Product Hunt.
+People generally do not trust the reviews they see on company sites.
+They often flock to third-party review websites like G2, Capterra, and Product Hunt.
 Having a presence across these sites provides social proof and increases the visibility of your business.

 Testimonials

-You can get testimonials from your esteemed customers and embed them on your website to demonstrate social proof.
+It’s always a good practice to embed customer testimonials on your home page and important product pages.
 Here’s how Trello’s home page shows these testimonials right before the CTA to encourage users to take action.

 Video Testimonials

-Video testimonials just seem more authentic and real as it features a person in action talking about your company.
-You can put these videos right on your homepage, customer page, or your product/service page.
-Whichever place you choose, make sure that you put in strategic CTAs around those videos.
+This format has become more popular recently as people can see a real person talking about your company.
+It adds a layer of authenticity to your testimonial.
+You can put these videos on your homepage, customer page, or product/service page.
+Whichever place you choose, make sure you put strategic CTAs around those videos.

-Take a look at how Slack shares a video testimonial on their “Customer stories” page.
+Look at how Slack shares a video testimonial on their “Customer Stories” page.

 Here’s how Zapier does it:

-At the end of the day, the success of your SaaS business depends on your user.
-Is your user satisfied with your product to continue using it?
+The success of your SaaS business depends on your user.
+Is your user satisfied enough with your product to continue using it?
 Do they love the product enough to recommend it?
 Or would they easily switch to another tool?

-Here are some best practices for sign-up flows:
+Here are some best practices to follow for sign-up flows:

-- Make use of progressive profiling.
-This means breaking the registration process into multiple stages.
-This makes your form seem shorter.
+- Make use of progressive profiling: This means breaking the registration process into multiple stages, making your form seem shorter.

-- Allow for one-click registration through a third-party social media platform or Google.
+- One-click registration: Allow for one-click registration through a third-party social media platform or Google.

 - Avoid complex password rules.

-This brings us to the next part of our CTA strategy.
-CTAs are the lifeblood of any SaaS business.
-A reason why they should be prominently placed and written in such a manner is that they evoke the action you want from the user.
+To direct users to sign up, you need powerful CTAs that persuade them to complete the desired action.
+They should be prominently placed and written in such a manner because they evoke the action you want from the user.
 Here’s a guide you can use to design your CTAs.

-You don’t want customers to have only one option.
-At the same time, you don’t want to overwhelm them with too many choices.
+While you don’t want customers to have only one option, you don’t want to overwhelm them with too many choices.

-The key here is to find a middle way.
+The key here is to find a happy middle ground.
 For example, look at Miro.
-While it offers a plethora of features to interest its users, they limit its paid plans to just three with clear value propositions.
+While it offers many features to interest its users, it limits its paid plans to three with clear value propositions.
 Prospects can see which plan fits them the best and make a quick choice.

-Everyone likes getting a great deal.
+Who doesn’t like getting a great deal?
 Deals & discounts, especially limited-time offers, can be a great way to motivate prospects to take the leap.
-This can also make them think that they are getting higher value from you.

 But make sure that you run these offers on occasion only.
 If you’re constantly giving discounts, the users will stop taking them as special offers and instead think of the discounted price as the regular price.

-You can even offer these deals to encourage upselling.
-Here’s how Grammarly did the same by praising its user of a great year and then subtly giving a discount offer to nudge the user to upgrade their plan.
+Many SaaS companies also use this strategy to upsell their plans.
+Here’s how Grammarly cleverly did the same by praising its users for a great year and then subtly giving a discount offer to nudge them to upgrade their plan.

-Another approach is using conversion rate optimization.
-It means understanding what users want when they visit your website, studying how they engage with different web pages, and systematically converting more visitors into buyers.
-This way, you increase your conversion rate to 20% without any additional cost.
+But what if there was a better way?
+CRO helps understand what users want when they visit your website by studying how they engage with different web pages and systematically converting more visitors into buyers.
+This way, you increase your conversion rate to 20% without additional costs.

 Disclaimer: These numbers are here for the sake of simplicity.
 The industry benchmark rate is close to 2.4%, according to FirstPageSage.